robenkleene/design-references/cinema-4d/cinema-4d-camera.md

 - `Top`
 - `Bottom`

-Only the `Perspective` camera has `Display > Gouraud Shading` turn on by default, that's why the other cameras sometimes look like just wireframes and only the `Perspective` camera has shading
+Only the `Perspective` camera has `Display > Gouraud Shading` turn on by default, that's why the other cameras sometimes look like just wireframes and only the `Perspective` camera has shading.

 ## Default Camera

-To see the coordinates of the default camera, choose `Cameras > Show Camera Attributes`
+To see the coordinates of the default camera, choose `Cameras > Show Camera Attributes`.

 ## Tags